Aiven-Open/klaw-docs/docs/HowTo/teams/manage-teams.md

 # Manage Teams

-In Klaw, teams are a collection of users who are responsible for managing and owning specific Kafka topics.
+In Klaw, teams are a collection of users who are responsible for managing and owning specific Apache Kafka topics.

 ## Prerequisite